Irresistible (Steve Harley & Cockney Rebel song): Release

 "Irresistible" was released by RAK Records as a 7-inch and 12-inch single in the UK, the Netherlands, Germany and Portugal.
 The B-side, "Such is Life", was written by Harley and produced by Most.
 It was exclusive to the single and has not appeared on any other release with the exception of the 1988 Steve Harley & Cockney Rebel compilation The Collection.
 "Such is Life" received its live debut during Cockney Rebel's 1980 UK Christmas tour.

 For the 12-inch release, an extended version of "Irresistible" was made by Harley, with Calvin Hayes and Mike Nocito, who would both soon achieve fame in Johnny Hates Jazz.
 At the time, Hayes, being Most's son, was an A&R man at RAK, while Nocito was an in-house engineer.
 Cockney Rebel's 1973 song "Sebastian" was included as an additional track on the 12-inch release.
 Following the song's release as a single, the version has made its only outside appearance on the 1988 compilation The Collection.

+"Irresistible" began to receive airplay on BBC Radio 1 and Independent Local Radio from the week commencing 27 May 1985.
+It continued to be played by many I.L.R. stations until the end of June 1985.